Do you want to improve the security of your Flatsome theme-powered WooCommerce website?

 A useful security plugin will regularly scan your website and check for any suspicious and malware activity.

-Some security plugins like Wordfene, iThemes Security, Anti-Malware Security, All In One WP Security can protect your website from hackers.
+Some security plugins like Wordfene, iThemes Security, Anti-Malware Security, and All In One WP Security can protect your website from hackers.

 Note: You only need to use one plugin.
 Using multiple security plugins may lead to bugs or break your site entirely.